carllocos/webSecurityAnalysis/README.md

 - example 1 http://localhost:3000/jsflow/example1.html
 - example 2 http://localhost:3000/jsflow/example2.html

-All of the examples containg a small description.
-And usually the guest is indicated with a light blue background color.
+All the examples contain a small description and usually the guests are displayed on a light blue background color.